AKA

 - Grit – (Angela Duckworth, 2000s) – both a personality trait and a psychological discourse, the notion describes long-term determination, motivation, and focus

-- Hope Theory (Rick Snyder, 1990s) – an effort to identify, understand, and affect the components of hope that relies heavily on the Path-Following Metaphor.
+- Hope Theory (Optimism Research) (Rick Snyder, 1990s) – an effort to identify, understand, and affect the components of hope that relies heavily on the Path-Following Metaphor.
 Three are identified: Goals; Pathways Thinking (capacity to plan); Agency Thinking (self-confidence)

 - Positive Education (Positive Learning) (Jie-Qi Chen, 2010s) – a student-centered, well-being focused approach to formal education